hannorein/rebound/.github/ISSUE_TEMPLATE/advice.md

 ---
 name: Ask for advice
-about: Ask for advise on how to use REBOUND to run your simulation.
-Find out if REBOUND is the right tool for your physics problem.
-Inquire about what integrator is best for your problem, what settings to choose, or how to optmimize runtime.
+about: Ask for advice on how to use REBOUND for the specific science problem that you have in mind.
+Get suggestions for choosing the best integrator and settings, or inquire about ways to optmimize runtime.
 title: ''
 labels: question
 assignees: ''